The Virginia Belles: Fall Roll

-CD Production
+CD Production/Album Recording

-The Belles record and release a new CD biyearly.
+The Belles originally recorded and released a new CD biyearly.
 They have released numerous CDs throughout the years, garnering praise and national acclaim from fans and the a cappella community.
 Their repertoire today continues to be an eclectic mix of all different genres of music.
+In the present day, The Virginia Belles release a new EP every fall, containing the best of their repertoire from the previous year.

 Up until 2007, the group spent their recording career with accomplished sound engineers Paul Brier and Chris Doermann, formerly of Virginia Arts Recording in Charlottesville, VA.
 However, with the release of Taking Every Detour, the group switched the production studios of both Brier and UVA alum James Gammon with James Gammon Productions.
 With their album acaBELLEa, James Gammon Productions took over the entire recording, editing, production, and mastering processes.
 James Gammon is an alumnus of The Academical Village People, an all-male a cappella group at the University of Virginia.
 His clients have won many national and international a cappella awards thanks to his success in the studio.